Destaq/wallpaper-learn/README.md

 -   Spanish
     - 100-top-words

-### History

--   Ancient
--   Modern

 ### Geography

 -   Countries
-    - Europe
--   States
+-   States of the USA

 ... and many more to come!
-It's very simple to contribute by opening a PR with your files, and a few minutes finding and parsing the right URL could help more than you may expect.
+It's very simple to contribute by opening a PR with your files, and a few minutes of finding and parsing the right URL could help more people than you may expect.

 ## Usage